MichalMrena/DecisionDiagrams/README.md

 4. ` ifmdd_manager<PMax>` for (integer) Multivalued Decision Diagrams (iMDDs) representing integer functions.
 Domains of variables are specified in the constructor of the manager and are from the set {0, 1, 2, ...,  PMax - 1}.
 Functions can have values from the set {0, 1, 2, ...}.

-Managers 1, 2 and 4 use nodes with more compact memory representation since maximum of the domains is known during compile time.
-The only difference between 3 and 4 is in this property so if `PMax` is known it is better to use manager 4.
+Managers 1, 2 and 4 use nodes with more compact memory representation since maximum of the domains is known at compile time.
+The only difference between 3 and 4 is in this property so if `PMax` is known it is better to use the manager 4.
-**For the list of available functions please see the [documentation](doc/teddy.md).**
+**Doxygen generated documentation is available at [TODO](#).**

 ## Basic usage
 Typical usage of the library can be summarized in 3 steps: